ucbabu/vault/docs/setup-guides/09-hcp-terraform-vault-integration.md

 - **Workspace Isolation**: Each workspace can use different Azure roles and permissions
 - **Least Privilege Access**: Fine-grained permissions based on workspace needs

+> **Note**: This integration is specifically designed for HCP Terraform Cloud and differs from the general HashiCorp validated pattern for Terraform-Vault integration.
+For a detailed comparison, see [JWT Integration Comparison](../comparisons/jwt-integration-comparison.md).

 ### How It Works

 ```mermaid